dfriedenberger/push-widget/README.md

-widget with push API to send data to your widget
+Widget with push api to send data to it

 ![widget](widget.png)